msteffan/fundamentals/03_a_computer_program/25_say_hello.md

 - Who was your favorite teacher, and why?
 - What is your guilty pleasure?
 - Are you moving from another city in order to take WDI?
-- What's the coolest thing you've ever built or made before?
+- What's the coolest thing you've ever built or made?